konoui/alfred-bookmarks/README.md

-## alfred-firefox-bookmarks
+## alfred-bookmarks
-Alfred workflow to search bookmarks in Firefox.
+Alfred workflow to search bookmarks in Firefox and Google Chrome.

 ## Install
-Download the workflow form [latest release](https://github.com/konoui/alfred-firefox-bookmarks/releases).
+Download the workflow form [latest release](https://github.com/konoui/alfred-bookmarks/releases).

-## Usage and Feature
+## Usage
-Please type `bs <query>` and select your desired bookmark to open on Firefox.
+Please type `bs <query>` and select your desired bookmark to open on default web browser.

+## Feature
-The workflow supports fuzzy search.
+Supports fuzzy search.
+Supports following web browsers.
+- Firefox
+- Google Chrome

-## Note
+## Limitation
+### Firefox
 The workflow reads latest bookmark data from `~/Library/Application Support/Firefox/Profiles/<xxxxx>.default/bookmarkbackups/` directory.
 If you register a web site to bookmarks, the workflow does not read and search the web site immediately.